The Product Development Process | MAKO Design + Invent

 • Adapting the design of a bag to be able to fit dividers for more space and organization.

-• Eliminate the cord of the headphones.
+• Eliminating the cord on headphones.

 Stage 1: Ideation Featuring Dherse